yasiryagi/helpdesk/roles/builders/README.md

   - It may renewed with a new deadline under a different `ID`

 ### Workflow
-As the Council are responsible for establishing the rules, format and workflow, we again advise to lookup the specifics for a particular Bounty using the [on-chain forum](testnet.joystream.org/#/forum).
+As the Council are responsible for establishing the rules, format and workflow, we again advise prospective participants to lookup the specifics for a particular Bounty using the [on-chain forum](testnet.joystream.org/#/forum).

 #### Reward Distribution